ercanburak/EVREAL/README.md

 ## News

-- In our [result analysis tool](https://ercanburak-evreal.hf.space/), we also share results of a new event-based video reconstruction model, **HyperE2VID**, which generates higher-quality videos than previous state-of-the-art, while also reducing memory consumption and inference time.
+- In our [result analysis tool](https://ercanburak-evreal.hf.space/), we also share results of **a new model, HyperE2VID**, which generates higher-quality videos than previous state-of-the-art, while also reducing memory consumption and inference time.
 Please see the [HyperE2VID webpage](https://ercanburak.github.io/HyperE2VID.html) for more details.
 - The web application of our result analysis tool is ready now.
 [Try it here](https://ercanburak-evreal.hf.space/) to interactively visualize and compare qualitative and quantitative results of event-based video reconstruction methods.
 - We will present our work at the CVPR Workshop on Event-Based Vision in person, on the 19th of June 2023, during Session 2 (starting at 10:30 local time).
 Please see the [workshop website](https://tub-rip.github.io/eventvision2023/) for details.